-Both zoom in and out can be done by repeatedly clicking the appropriate button, or by holding it down.
+Both Zoom IN and Zoom OUT can be done by repeatedly clicking the appropriate button, or by holding it down.
 You may also use the mouse scroll-wheel for zooming.
 It will move in small increments in both directions.
-To increase the change or speed of zooming, hold the SHIFT-key while scrolling.
-Finally, you can go to max-zoom instantly by holding the ALT-key and simultaneously clicking either the ZOOM-in or ZOOM-out buttons.
-The Centre Map button will place your boat in the centre of the viewable field.
+To increase the change or speed of zooming, hold the SHIFT-key while using the scroll wheel.
+Finally, you can go to max-zoom instantly by holding the ALT-key and simultaneously clicking either the Zoom IN or Zoom OUT buttons.

+The Centre Boat button will place your boat in the centre of the viewable field.
 Double-clicking anywhere on the map will also centre the map to that spot.
-In addition, holding/pressing the ALT-key and simultaneous click anywhere on the map will copy that location Lat/Lon to the clipboard and can be pasted in the Notes Tab or other locations to assist with navigation or keeping track of performance.
-The Lat/Lon will save in the format selected in the Options section (see below).
+In addition, holding/pressing the ALT-key and simultaneous click anywhere on the map will open an info window with absolute and relative (to your boat) data.
+Coordinates will be shown in Lat/Lon format chosen from the 'Misc.
+Settings' tab, and can be copied to the clipboard and used to assist with navigation, e.g., routing software, or keeping track of performance.

 These three tools provide all possible control of the map itself.
-There is also a scale indicator in the bottom right of the map, calibrated to the latitude at the centre of the map.
+In addition, there is a scale indicator in the bottom left of the map, calibrated to the latitude at the centre of the map.

 The Steer Tool allows you to visually set a course for your boat.
-Click once to activate the steer tool (or if you wish to see your boat's current navigation data, including the polar butterfly, at the mouse position on-screen, double-click -- this extra information can also be toggled while the steer tool is active).
-Please note that when using the steer tool to set a COG course, the exact value is sent as the command with accuracy to 3 decimal places as shown in the input text field.
+Click once to activate the tool, and your boat's current navigation data, at the mouse position on-screen, will be visible at cursor position.
+Please note that when using the Steer Tool to set a COG course, the exact value is sent as the command with accuracy to 3 decimal places as shown in the input text field.
 TWA courses are rounded as in the text field.
 If you wish to drag the map while using the Steer Tool you may do so and the Steer Tool will not fix the course in place until you click again.
 See 'Setting a Course on the Map' below for more details.

 The Ruler Tool allows you do perform basic plotting by setting points on the map and it will show you the distance and direction between them.
 The ruler can be set for either Great Circle or Rhumbline/Loxodrome (See Glossary).
-This option is available in the Options Tab (see below).
+This option is available in the 'Misc.
+Settings' tab (see below).
 Click once to set the point from which you wish to measure, move the mouse and click a second time to fix a second point.
-You may set as many points as you like (only the first 20 segments will be labelled with Dir/Dist.) and if you want to know the total distance of several points, hold down the SHIFT-key - the total of your path will also update as you go.
-Release the SHIFT-key and the total distance disappears.
-If you want to revise a series of points while making them, just hold down the ALT-key (Cmd or Option on an Apple Mac) and click anywhere and the last point created will disappear - you can even continue doing this until you have erased all points.
+You may set as many points as you like (only the first 20 segments will be labelled with Dir/Dist.) and the total distance will be shown at the last point, and will also update as you go.
+When you have set the first point, a set of additional tools (buttons) will appear, to erase points or temporary hide lines.
 To complete a ruler path, double click for the final point.
-If the Shift key is also held the total path length will remain visible.
 The path will now stay fixed on the map if it is dragged or zoomed.
+Another way to complete the ruler path, is to click on the ruler tool once again.

-You can also still pan the map by dragging it while using either the Steer or Ruler tools, which is often useful for accurate measurements while zoomed in that span more than the visible map.
-When the ruler tool is active, you can also centre the map using ALT+Shift+Click.
+You can also pan the map by dragging it while using either the Steer or Ruler tools, which is often useful for accurate measurements while zoomed in that span more than the visible map.